ans-group/docs.ukfast.co.uk/source/dr-ha/veeam_draas/veeam_failovers.md

 #### Start
 ![Veeam Full Failover](files/veeam_failovers/veeamfailovers_fullfailover.png)

-1. This option will start a failover immediately without giving any diagalogue box with further warnings.
+1. This option will start a failover immediately without giving any dialogue box with further warnings.
 It will open up a window giving you a break down and progress of the failover process; if there are any errors they will be shown here.
 You can press F5 to refresh this box manually.

 ![Veeam Full Failover Status](files/veeam_failovers/veeamfailovers_fullfailoverstatus.png)

-2. Once complete all of the VMs along the left handside should show a status of success and you should also see "Success" in the top right.
+2. Once complete all of the VMs along the left hand side should show a status of success and you should also see "Success" in the top right.
 If you were to test the external IPs you set the NAT rules up with you should now be able to access them.

 3. Once you are finished and you want to roll everything back you need to **right click the Failover Plan** > **Undo**